This is our visitors comment section. You are welcome to email us any comments you have to be added here, or go to out blog at

 Go to the bottom of the BLOG. click on 'comments' and add your comment.

-A continuing email betwen me and a Christian friend of mine. (latest email on top)
+This is a continuing email betwen me and a Christian friend of mine. (latest email on top)

 from Alan: Yes it does make sense.
 I still do not believe that we should change our money or the pledge of alligence for a small minority.